FEAST: OUT THERE THE LAST // Traditional foods with special guest cooks

 This meal features researched recipes and methods that exist through traditional means of food preservation by the coast which you will be part of, such as cold smoked haddock, hand-made raw butter, home-made cider from local apples, traditional hot smoked white fish, hand-raked fresh cockles and other treasures of the coastline.
 All food is specifically selected and foraged/gathered/hunted and preserved specifically for this event passing from the sea, directly to the table.

-These are some of the recipes collected from the Up There The Last recipe archives.
+These are some of the recipes collected from the Up There The Last recipe archives as well as new offerings brought in by like-minded folks who will feature as guest speakers and cooks to strengthen our connection to heritage methods.

 GOOD WEATHER - We will dig a barrel smoker into the sand at a West Cork beach, and lay the table and benches in the intertidal zone.
 Absolutely beautiful.

-BAD WEATHER - We will cosy in together at the Booley and sit around the long table for a beautiful fire-lit feast.
+BAD WEATHER - We will cosy in together at the Booley in Leap or the Grain Store in Clonakilty (secret Location) and sit around the long table for a beautiful feast.
 Bring an instrument!

 WHO IS THIS FOR